 The advantage Lucep has over Mailmunch, Mailchimp, GetSiteControl, Ninja Forms, Contact Form 7, Gravity Forms, Formstack and other website forms is that the form data will be instantly delivered to you on your smartphone, via the Lucep mobile app.
 It also gets delivered to your CRM, which you can integrate with

 You can then call back or email the person who has submitted the form.
 Instantly calling back people who submit web forms has a huge impact on lead generation and conversion rates.
-Take the free trial and see how it works for you.
+Click here and see how it works for you.

 One more thing you can do is get a notification of the companies that are visiting your blog or site.
 This is done very nicely by plugins such as Leadworx and Leadfeeder.

 Any tool or platform that you use should be integrated directly with your website.
 Make use of integration plugins such as Zapier and Hookpress to get it done in a few clicks.